joseeden/LLM-Engineering-Sandbox/building-ai-agents/05-multi-agent-research-workflow/README.md

 4. The planner agent helps refine the plan and can store, list, or delete saved plans.
 5. The user types `accept` when the plan is ready.
 6. The web search agent turns the plan into structured search terms.
-~~7.
-The app calls the Brave Search API for each search term and gets back results.~~
+7. ~~The app calls the Brave Search API for each search term and gets back results.~~
 8. The app calls the local SearxNG search API for each search term.
 9. The summary report agent writes a Markdown report from the search results.
 10. The app saves the report to `reports/summary_report.md`.